Nuno Gomes Nabiam

 Nuno Gomes Nabiam (born 17 November 1966) is a Bissau-Guinean politician who served as the Prime Minister of Guinea-Bissau from 28 February 2020 to 8 August 2023.

 Personal life

 Gomes Nabiam graduated from Kwame Nkrumah National High School.
 He completed his degree at the Higher Institute of Civil Aviation Engineering in Kyiv, Ukraine, and was awarded a Civil Aviation Scholarship in 1986.
 Gomes Nabiam later studied in the United States, where he obtained a master's degree in business management.

 On 29 April 2020, he and three ministers tested positive for COVID-19.

 Political career

 Gomes Nabiam became an activist in the African Youth Amílcar Cabral in 1978.
 In 1980, he became a militant in the PAIGC party.
 In 2012, he was appointed chairman of the board of directors of the Guinea-Bissau Civil Aviation Agency by the Bissau-Guinean government.

 On 28 February 2020, Gomes Nabiam was appointed Prime Minister of Guinea-Bissau.
 He is a member of the Assembly of the People United political party.
-He is a political scientist and military officer who previously served as Acting President of Guinea-Bissau between 1 June 2021 and 15 June 2021.